chasemc/electricShine/README.md

 electricShine::buildElectricApp(
-appName = "My_App",                  # This is what the app/desktop shortcuts will be named on installation. description = "My demo application", # Short description when installer is run, etc. packageName = "demoApp",             # The name of the R package that contains your shiny app. semanticVersion = "1.0.0",           # You app's version buildPath = buildPath,               # Where the app will build to on your computer.
+app_name = "My_App",                  # This is what the app/desktop shortcuts will be named on installation.
-MRANdate = MRANdate,                 # The MRAN snapshot date R and R packages will be downloaded from. functionName = "run_app",            # The function name in your app that starts your shiny app. githubRepo = "chasemc/demoApp",      # GitHub of your R package localPath  = NULL,                   # Alternate to GitHub you can use an R package at a local path only64 = TRUE                        # Set to TRUE, this will be deprecated.
+description = "My demo application", # Short description when installer is run, etc. package_name = "demoApp",             # The name of the R package that contains your shiny app. semantic_version = "1.0.0",           # You app's version build_path = buildPath,               # Where the app will build to on your computer. mran_date = MRANdate,                 # The MRAN snapshot date R and R packages will be downloaded from. function_name = "run_app",            # The function name in your app that starts your shiny app. github_repo = "chasemc/demoApp",      # GitHub of your R package local_path  = NULL                   # Alternate to GitHub you can use an R package at a local path

 )
 ```
 Please see the "Basic Use" vignette for further instructions.